AndieWill510/tinydoor/Options/029-autistic-joy-is-not-decoration.md

 Sometimes it needs a safe path for the right feeling.

-Autistic joy can be that path.
+Neurodivergent joy can be that path.

 Not as a substitute for care, medication, accommodation, food, sleep, housing, community, or safety.